Describes how you can synchronously fire trigger using a synchronization clock.

 Divided Clock 2—Fires the trigger on an update edge of the second divided clock you created with the

 Full Speed Clock—Fires the trigger on an update edge of the full-speed synchronization clock.

 Asynchronous—Fires the trigger independently of the synchronization clock.

-Select the source terminal and destination terminal for this trigger.
 The trigger is now set to fire on an update edge of the full-speed or divided synchronization clock.